-- A series of witnesses of the search problem (i.e., a sequence of facts from atoms of the output vocabulary), one per line and separated by the return character, in case of satisfiable instances.
-The keyword "OPTIMUM FOUND" should appear on a new line following the last (and optimal) witness if and only if the last produced witness is optimal.
-Only the last (and hopefully best) witness will be considered. - a single row of text containing the string "INCONSISTENT", in case the instance has no solution; - a single row of text containing the string "UNKNOWN", if the solver decides to give up before time-out. - Query problem output: A single row of text containing - for a non-ground query: - a sequence of facts representing all ground atoms which are cautiously true (i.e., true in all answer sets), if the instance is satisfiable the sequence is empty (thus resulting in an empty row) if the query has no answers;
+a series of witnesses of the search problem (i.e., a sequence of facts from atoms of the output vocabulary), one per line and separated by the return character, in case of satisfiable instances.
+The string "OPTIMUM FOUND" should appear on a new line following the last (and optimal) witness if and only if the last produced witness is optimal.
+Only the last (and hopefully best) witness will be considered.

+a single row of text containing the string "INCONSISTENT", in case the instance has no solution;

+- Query problem output: A single row of text containing

+for a non-ground query:

+a sequence of facts representing all ground atoms which are cautiously true (i.e., true in all answer sets), if the instance is satisfiable - the sequence is empty (thus resulting in an empty row) if the query has no answers, the string "INCONSISTENT", if the instance is unsatisfiable (i.e. there are no answer sets);

+for a ground query:

-- the string "INCONSISTENT", if the instance is unsatisfiable (i.e. there are no answer sets). - for a ground query: - a single fact representing the query itself, if the instance is satisfiable and the query is "true" - nothing (thus resulting in an empty row), if the query is "false"; - the string "INCONSISTENT", if the instance is unsatisfiable (i.e. there are no answer sets).
+the string "YES", if the instance is satisfiable and if the query is "true", the string "NO", if the instance is satisfiable and if the query is "false", the string "INCONSISTENT", if the instance in unsatisfiable (i.e., there are no answer sets).